jkrichma/NeurorobotExamples/README.md

-# NeurorobotExamples
+# Neurorobot Examples
+# Jeff Krichmar, March 19, 2021
-These examples use the Webots robot simulator (https://cyberbotics.com/) to demonstrate neurobots.
+These examples illustrate concepts discussed in the book "Neurorobotics: Connecting the Brain, Body and Environment."
+Tiffany Hwu and Jeff Krichmar, Cambridge, MA, MIT Press.
+The examples use the Webots robot simulator (https://cyberbotics.com/).

 1) Braitenberg vehicles 2 and 3.
 2) Bee navigation by balancing the flow across the left and right distance sensors.
 3) Conditioning using Rescorla Wagner learning to tie value to different colors.